Introduction:

 - Sanitation, water treatment, rodent control, sewage systems, mosquito control programs, and our strict standards on the processing, handling, and refrigeration of our wholesome food supply are all a major part of preventing epidemics of infectious diseases.
 We take it all for granted.

 - We have invented vaccines for many of the diseases that used to kill so many people and animals.
 For some diseases we have developed or are in the process of developing things like ultra-violet lights, ionizers, and various forms of radiation that may prove useful.
-Medical centers, veterinary and medical universities, and companies all over the world continue are busy trying to develop newer and better ways to protect us from diseases we're still vulnerable to such as HIV - AIDS, malaria, Herpes, and Leptospirosis
+Medical centers, veterinary and medical universities, and companies all over the world are busy trying to develop newer and better ways to protect us from the infectious diseases we're still vulnerable to such as HIV - AIDS, malaria, Herpes, and Leptospirosis

 - We have an arsenal of antibiotics and treatment protocols ready for when these diseases get past our defenses.
 Our chances of surviving these once deadly diseases are now excellent in most cases.